 Compared with the other OECD countries, mobile telephony prices in Switzerland continue to be among the highest.

-This is confirmed by the Teligen price baskets published by the market research firm Strategy Analytics, which are based on the OECD methodology and which take into account the most favourable products from the largest operators in each country.
-It records products and options from both the prepaid and contract segments.
-In the price basket for Switzerland, only the products from the three operators Salt, Sunrise and Swisscom are taken into account.
-For an average basket with voice and data calls, a medium user (100 calls and 500 MB of data) in Switzerland paid CHF 22 per month more than the OECD-wide average (CHF 40 compared to CHF 18).
-For high users (900 calls and 2 GB of data), the difference is less pronounced, but in Switzerland they still pay CHF 13 per month more than the average in the OECD countries (CHF 40 compared to CHF 27).
+This is confirmed by the Teligen price baskets published by the market research company Strategy Analytics, which are based on OECD methods and which take into account the most competitive products offered by the largest operators in each country.
+These include products and options from both the prepaid and contract segments.
+The price basket for Switzerland includes only the products of the three operators Salt, Sunrise and Swisscom.
+For an average basket of voice and data connections, a medium user (100 calls and 500 MB of data) in Switzerland still paid EUR 19 more per month than the OECD-wide average (EUR 36 versus EUR 17, as at August 2019).
+The difference is less pronounced for high users (900 calls and 2 GB of data), but in Switzerland they still paid EUR 11 more per month than the average for OECD countries (EUR 36 versus EUR 25).